erthalion/erthalion.github.io/_posts/2020-11-03-evolution-of-btree-index-am.md

 Now let's try to expand our exploration area a bit more.
 What is it about those alternative data structures I've mentioned above?
 Are they even a thing?

-It turns out that yes, and the data structure with confusing pronunciation Trie (/ˈtriː/) is one of them.
-Do not be surprised if you know it as radix tree, prefix tree or even digital search tree -- it's still the same (I've said, a confusing naming).
+It turns out yes, and the data structure with confusing pronunciation Trie (/ˈtriː/) is one of them.
+Do not be surprised if you know it as a radix tree, prefix tree or even digital search tree -- it's still the same.
 Generally speaking trie is a search tree where the value of the key is distributed across the structure, and all the descendants of a node have a common prefix of the string associated with that node.
 In a way it's similar to a thumb-index found in many alphabetically ordered dictionary books, when the first character of a word could be used to jump right away to all words starting with that character.
 Take a look at the example below, and try to follow one path from top to bottom assembling values on the way:

 <figure>
 <img src="/public/img/art.png" border="0" width="100%" style="margin: auto;">
 <br/>
 <figcaption style="text-align: center; font-size: 14px; font-style: italic">
 Fig 20.
-ART index structure
+Trie with compound nodes
 </figcaption>
 </figure>

 The main difference from B-tree here is that the tree heigh depends not on the number of elements in the tree, but rather on the length of the keys (and its value distribution).
-I already see you confused like Ryan Reynolds, asking why do we even need to bother with all that?
+I already see you, confused like Ryan Reynolds, asking why do we even need to bother with all that?
 The idea is that a well-designed trie could be more memory efficient than B-tree and utilize SIMD instructions to perform multiple comparisons at once [[19]][art-trie], [[20]][hot-trie].
 Binary tries are too simple and of course do not provide good performance due to large tree heigh, it's correct.
-But there are many techniques to reduce the heigh by creating a "compound" nodes, which are a result of combining several binary nodes together (dashed nodes in the diagram above).
-But the question of how exactly to create such nodes is not that easy, especially in the presence sparsely distributed keys.
+But there are many techniques to reduce the heigh by creating a "compound" nodes, which are a result of combining several binary nodes together (dashed nodes in the diagram on Fig. 20).
+But the question of how exactly to create such nodes is not that easy, especially in the presence sparsely of distributed keys.
 For example [Adaptive Radix Tree][art-trie] uses one most suitable of four node types for every group and adapt better to distribution of keys.
 It's not always enough, so [Height Optimized Trie][hot-trie] goes even further and suggest adapting every compound node